How to Grow Bell Peppers: The Complete Guide

 Planting

 Grow peppers in a space with full sun and well-draining, moist (but not wet) soil.
+Plant peppers in a spot where they will get at least six hours of direct sunshine every day.
 A balance between sandy and loamy soil will ensure the soil drains well and warms quickly.
 Mix large amounts of organic matter (such as compost) into the soil, especially when working with heavy clay.

 Avoid planting peppers in places where you’ve recently grown other nightshade family members—such as tomatoes, potatoes, or eggplants—as this can expose peppers to disease.